mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 ## Animations

-CSS transitions or animations can be used to animate the tooltip opening or closing.
+The tooltip can animate when opening or closing with either:

-`Tooltip.Popup` receives a `data-status` attribute in one of four states:

-- `unmounted`, indicating the tooltip is not mounted on the DOM.
-- `initial`, indicating the tooltip has been inserted into the DOM.
-- `opening`, indicating the tooltip is transitioning into the open state, immediately after insertion.
-- `closing`, indicating the tooltip is transitioning into the closed state.
+- CSS transitions
+- CSS animations
+- JavaScript animations

+### CSS transitions

-Here is an example of how to apply a symmetric scale and fade transition:
+Here is an example of how to apply a symmetric scale and fade transition with the default conditionally-rendered behavior:

 ```jsx
 <Tooltip.Popup className="TooltipPopup">Tooltip</Tooltip.Popup>